-LGBT marriages are now recognized by all states and the federal government.
-This has created a major change in the planning for LGBT couples in Riverside and San Bernardino Counties.
-While this is good news for wedded LGBT couples, the changes in the law do nothing for the thousands of unmarried gay couples in California.
-This makes it more important than ever for LGBT couples, married and unmarried, to have a comprehensive estate plan in place.
-Any planning done by a married LGBT couple prior to 2016 should also be reviewed because of the change in the law.
+LGBTQ+ marriages are now recognized by all states and the federal government.
+This has created a major change in the planning for LGBTQ+ couples in Riverside, San Bernardino, Orange, San Diego, and Los Angeles Counties.
+While this is good news for wedded LGBTQ+ couples, the changes in the law do nothing for the thousands of unmarried gay couples in California.
+This makes it more important than ever for LGBTQ+ couples, married and unmarried, to have a comprehensive estate plan in place.
+Any planning done by a married LGBTQ+ couple prior to 2016 should also be reviewed because of the change in the law.

-The death of an unmarried gay or lesbian partner in Riverside and San Bernardino Counties without proper estate planning will result in the blood relatives of the partner inheriting and the surviving partner left without any rights at all.
-In addition, the blood relatives of an unmarried LGBT partner will have priority for appointment as the administrator of the deceased partner’s estate.
+The death of an unmarried gay or lesbian partner in Riverside, San Bernardino, Orange, San Diego, and Los Angeles Counties without proper estate planning will result in the blood relatives of the partner inheriting and the surviving partner left without any rights at all.
+In addition, the blood relatives of an unmarried LGBTQ+ partner will have priority for appointment as the administrator of the deceased partner’s estate.

 California Registered Domestic Partners own property acquired during the partnership as community property.
 Legal separation after becoming registered domestic partners in California will usually require a dissolution proceeding in the Family Law Court.

-You should seek the advice of a qualified estate planning attorney who is familiar with the unique legal and personal needs of the LGBT community before deciding to forgo the advantages of marriage in favor of the rights and liabilities created under a registered domestic partnership.
-The attorney can counsel you on the implications of registration and advisability of registering in your unique situation.
-The estate planning and tax attorneys at the Riverside law firm, Dennis M. Sandoval, a Professional Law Corporation, have the expertise needed to answer all your questions.
+You should seek the advice of a qualified estate planning attorney who is familiar with the unique legal and personal needs of the LGBTQ+ community before deciding to forgo the advantages of marriage in favor of the rights and liabilities created under a registered domestic partnership.
+The attorney can counsel you on the implications of registration and the advisability of registering in your unique situation.
+The estate planning and tax attorneys at the Riverside law firm, Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation, have the expertise needed to answer all your questions.

-The Problems Estate Planning Solves for the LGBT Community
+The Problems Estate Planning Solves for the LGBTQ+ Community

-An LGBT couple can avoid numerous problems through having a comprehensive estate plan in place.
+An LGBTQ+ couple can avoid numerous problems through having a comprehensive estate plan in place.
 This would include:

 - HIPAA Authorization Form.
 HIPAA, the federal Health Insurance Portability and Accountability Act, prohibits doctors, hospitals, and other health care professionals from releasing protected health information.
 While well-intentioned, this law often makes it difficult for loved ones to speak with health care providers and obtain information.
 The HIPAA Authorization Form allows a partner to pre-designate the persons to whom permission is granted to speak with doctors and other health care professionals.